JanWalsh91/ELUM_TEST/README.md

 My methodology:

-Use reverse polish notation (RPN) and backtacking to determine a valid solution if one exists.
+Use Reverse Polish Notation (RPN) and backtacking to determine a valid solution if one exists.
 Transform the RPN expression using a binary tree into a normal mathematical expression.

+Please note: I am using an older version of gcc at school, error flags may not find all the errors that are found in more recent versions.